The Flaring Up of the Israeli-Palestinian Conflict: Testing the Limits of U.S. Power in a Complex Geopolitical Order

 Ronald Pruessen, a professor emeritus at the University of Toronto who closely studies the evolution of American foreign policy, notes that Secretary of State Madeleine Albright once spoke of the United States as the “indispensable nation.” an expression used by several presidents.

-This enthusiasm echoes the famous analysis of political scientist Francis Fukuyama, who postulated 30 years ago, after the collapse of the Soviet Union, that “history was over” and that the model of liberal democracy defended by Washington had triumphed.
+This enthusiasm echoes the famous analysis of political scientist Francis Fukuyama, who postulated 30 years ago, following the collapse of the Soviet Union, that “history was over” and that the model of liberal democracy defended by Washington had triumphed.

 The decades that followed, punctuated in particular by the attacks of September 11, 2001, led Mr. Fukuyama to temper his judgment.